 Problems with the law.
 Under the law as written, if you notify the public trustee that the servicer is dual tracking, it is left up to the lender or servicer to determine whether or not this is true.
 The public trustee will proceed with the foreclosure sale (or cancel it) based on what the lender or servicer says about this.

 If the lender/servicer incorrectly informs the public trustee that it is not dual tracking and the trustee decides to proceed with the sale, you should immediately contact an attorney to figure out your next steps.

 In the past, homeowners who called their lender or servicer to get help with mortgage problems have had to explain their circumstances repeatedly, often to several different representatives.
-Colorado’s new law also requires that, no later than the 45th day of a homeowner’s delinquency, the servicer establish a single point of contact for the homeowner to talk to about foreclosure matters, including (among other things):
+Colorado law requires that, no later than the 45th day of a homeowner’s delinquency, the servicer establish a single point of contact for the homeowner to talk to about foreclosure matters, including (among other things):